marcbone/s_curve/README.md

 A library to compute S-Curve trajectories.
 It can be used to generate motion profiles for robotics.

-# what is a S-Curve
+## What is an S-Curve?

-A S-Curve is a trajectory which is constrained to maximum jerk, acceleration and velocity.
+An S-Curve is a trajectory which is constrained to maximum jerk, acceleration and velocity.
 An S-Curve consists of 7 phases:
  * constant maximum jerk until the desired acceleration is reached
  * constant maximum acceleration phase